LVPlayground/playground/javascript/features/gangs/README.md

 they are online or offline.
 You can see a full list of your gang's members by using the `/gang members` command.

-## FAQ: What happens then the gang's leader leaves?
+## FAQ: What happens when the gang's leader leaves?
 Every gang must have at least one leader.
 When the leader leaves the gang by using the `/gang leave` command, the following line of succession will apply: